 The largest of the Ionian islands, Kefalonia is a charming and popular tourist place.
-Mountainous villages surrounded by lush greenery, Byzantine monasteries, breathtaking landscape and amazing beaches complete the picture of this charming island.
-Top sightseeing in Kefalonia include the Sea Lake of Melissani, the Cave of Drogarati with the fantastic stalactites and stalagmites, the Castle of Saint George and the Lighthouse of Argostoli with the impressive architectural style.
-Not to miss in Kefalonia are the beautiful villages of Assos and Fiscardo and of course the stunning beaches of Myrtos, Antisamos, Skala and Lourdas.
+Mountainous villages surrounded by lush greenery, Byzantine monasteries, breathtaking landscape, and amazing beaches complete the picture of this charming island.
+Top sightseeing in Kefalonia includes the Sea Lake of Melissani, the Cave of Drogarati with the fantastic stalactites and stalagmites, the Castle of Saint George and the Lighthouse of Argostoli with the impressive architectural style.
+Not to miss in Kefalonia are the beautiful villages of Assos and Fiscardo and of course the stunning beaches of Myrtos, Antisamos, Skala, and Lourdas.

 Book you Car: Book your car rental at very advantageous prices with Greeka.com!

 View also: Things to do and Where to eat and drink!

 The Cave Lake of Melissani is located just 3 km away from Sami, close to Karavomilos village.
 Visitors enter the cave through an underground path and they can step into a boat to tour the cave.
 Archaeological excavations have found exhibits from the 4th and the 3rd century BC.